microsoft/hands-on-lab-redis/docs/workshop.md

 *Details*

-Once the alert is created, you can test it by generating some load on the Azure Cache for Redis resource using the [Redis-Benchmark](https://redis.io/docs/management/optimization/benchmarks/) tool like you did before.
+Once the alert is created, you can test it by generating some load on the Azure Cache for Redis resource using the [Redis-Benchmark][redis-benchmark] tool like you did before.

 Run the following command: